Belgian jazz: Present time

+Following in the footsteps of Fred Van Hove and Kris Defoort is pioneer and jazz pianist Seppe Gebruers.
+He is considered the first in the world to improvise microtonally.
+He plays two grand pianos that are tuned a quarter tone apart.
+With this, he improvises freely with free jazz veterans such as Paul Lovens and Paul Lytton, but also plays with Jazz Standards.

 The Brussels Jazz Orchestra big band orchestra wrote Belgian jazz history when at the end of March 2012 it was invited to a series of gigs in the famous New York Blue Note Jazz Club.
 Up to that date, only one Belgian had had the privilege, and that Belgian was, of course, Toots Thielemans.

 At the educational level, self-education that characterized previous generations, is now increasingly replaced by training in schools, at workshops and seminars.
 Several Belgian musicians are traveling to the United States to attend classes at Berklee College in Boston, the most famous jazz school in the world.
 Nowadays, jazz teaching is also organized in Belgium.
 At the initiative of Henri Pousseur, the Liège Conservatory organized a Jazz Seminar, which would run from 1979 to 1985.
 Many young emerging musicians were formed there, as well as in the class of Improvisation by Garrett List.
 Today, the Jazz Studio in Antwerp and the Brussels Conservatory provide jazz education at an advanced level.

 The international competition for young jazz ensembles and composers in Hoeilaart, "Europ Jazz Contest Hoeilaart" for a long time was the only significant Belgian jazz competition, but today there is also the contest "Jong Jazz Talent" (Young Jazz Talent) in Ghent.